 The position of our cervix (the opening of our uterus) changes angle throughout the month.
 When you’re fertile, your cervix becomes higher and softer and when you aren’t fertile, it’s firmer and lower.
 This can be felt with our fingers, but it can also be felt during intercourse and is experienced as different levels of comfort in certain positions throughout the month.

-For close to 6 years now I’ve been using an app called Clue where I input the days of my period each month and any symptoms I’d like to track (cramps, breast tenderness, mood swings, etc.) This has been an invaluable tool for me to have an understanding of how long my cycles are on average, the symptoms I experience and when, and my approximate fertile window.
+I’ve been using an app called Clue for about 7 years now where I input the days of my period each month and any symptoms I’d like to track (cramps, breast tenderness, mood swings, etc.) This has been an invaluable tool for me to have an understanding of how long my cycles are on average, the symptoms I experience and when, and my approximate fertile window.

 This method is also known as the Rhythm Method that I mentioned at the beginning of this post.
 I do not recommend using this method alone as it’s only an approximation of cycle data since there are many variables that influence our bodies (stress, illness, traveling).
-However, it’s still a fantastic way to understand our bodies better and it’s useful when used in conjunction with the other methods.
+Only you are able to fully determine your other signs of fertility as outlined in this post.
+Please do not rely exclusively on a period tracking app for pregnancy prevention or planning).
+However, they’re still a fantastic way to understand our bodies better and they’re extremely useful when used in conjunction with the other methods.

 Check out these additional resources to learn more about natural birth control, Fertility Awareness and women’s health: